 Last night, I attended a most unique event at Green-Wood Cemetery with my friend & fellow funeral director, Doris Amen.
 It was a two mile stroll through the grounds, after dark, on a perfect fall evening .
 Along the way, we encountered performance artists stationed in and around some of Green-Wood’s many notable mausoleums andContinue reading “Moonrise at Green-Wood Cemetery”

 I’ve been mentioned in newspapers, magazines, and even on television (as a Jeopardy question), but it is quite a kick to be mentioned in mystery writer Thomas O’Callaghan‘s new novel NO ONE WILL HEAR YOUR SCREAMS.
 I’m truly flattered.
 Best of luck with the new book!
 NO ONE WILL HEAR YOUR SCREAMS

 This recent piece on Ranker, titled “The Morbid Truth About Working as a Mortician” was called to my attention.
 Apart from the redundant terms funeral director/mortician (an antiquated term, as well), the author is on the mark in titling item #1 It’s Hard to Break Into the Death Industry.
 A couple of my colleagues cameContinue reading ““The Morbid Truth About Working as a Mortician””

 My profile of Sleepy Hollow Cemetery is in October’s “American Cemetery & Cremation,” magazine.
 October is the perfect month to visit the legendary graveyard, as the entire town is in Halloween Mode.
 A sidebar to the article lists a number of the cemetery’s unique events for the month.

 In the August issue of American Funeral Director, my article “An Undying Passion,” chronicles three women and their quest to find employment as funeral directors.
 Two career coaches weigh in, along with a profile of a fourth woman who has made a successful career for herself as a funeral director in a less traditional way.Continue reading “An Undying Passion”

 The media is full of hype these days about the changing face of funeral service.
 While articles about green burials, home funerals or no funerals at all, proliferate, this is not the reality.
 Funerals matter and this book makes that case.
 A “must read” for anyone interested in a career as a funeral director.
 The authorContinue reading “Funerals Matter”

 This photo, and its blurb, sparked this blog post.
 These days, so many newcomers to the funeral industry have declared themselves “experts.”
 A troubling –and embarrassing development–to true, bonafide industry insiders.
 They will tell you that the traditional funeral is dead, if you will pardon the pun, and that “green” is the way to go.
-And some of the more extreme bloggers will even try to convince you that “death is cool” (Seriously!?)
-I am here to assure you that despite such postings, the traditional funeral –with its comforting rites and rituals–is alive and well.
+AndContinue reading ““I Know Everything About the Funeral Industry” said the novice.”